kuzzleio/documentation/src/api/1/controller-auth/validate-my-credentials/index.md

 ## Response

-Return a boolean telling whether the provided credentials are valid:
+Returns a boolean telling whether the provided credentials are valid:

 ```js
 {